usnistgov/hyperspy_tutorial/instructions/index.rst

 ^^^^^

-After Anaconda is installed, we suggest taking a look at the "`Getting Started`_" guide to familiarize yourself with how Anaconda is used.
+After Anaconda is installed, we suggest taking a look at the "`Getting Started`_" guide from its documentation to familiarize yourself with how Anaconda is used.
 There are a few ways to interact with Anaconda, primarily through either the "navigator" application, or on the command line.
 One of the most powerful features of Anaconda is the ``conda`` environment and package manager, which allows you to create multiple different "installations" (known as `environments`) of Python, enabling you to select which version of Python is used for each environment and what packages are installed inside that environment.
 A common setup is to have one environment for each project or